zamazan4ik/awesome-pgo/article/article.md

 TODO: write where performance can be valuable for gamedev domain: developer productivy (faster code-test loops), better drivers (CPU part), lowering systems requirement, battery life (steam deck and mobile gaming domains)

-For now PGO is rarely mentioned with games.
-The only known for me case is the talk from GDC 2023 "Squeezing out the last 5% of performance: AGDE, profile-guided optimization, and automation" ([Youtube](https://www.youtube.com/watch?v=CNbpFTyHOe8)) - it mentions [this](https://developer.android.com/games/agde/pgo-overview) PGO guide in the Android Game Development Extension (AGDE) documentation.
+For now, PGO is rarely mentioned with games.
+The only known to me case is the talk from GDC 2023 "Squeezing out the last 5% of performance: AGDE, profile-guided optimization, and automation" ([Youtube](https://www.youtube.com/watch?v=CNbpFTyHOe8)) - it mentions [this](https://developer.android.com/games/agde/pgo-overview) PGO guide in the Android Game Development Extension (AGDE) documentation.

 One of the interesting areas here - game engine optimization with PGO.

 Unreal Engine (UE) supports building with PGO since 4.27 ([release notes](https://docs.unrealengine.com/4.27/en-US/WhatsNew/Builds/ReleaseNotes/4_27/)).
-According to the documentation, PGO allows to achieve +10% on some CPU-heavy scenarios with UE.
+According to the documentation, PGO allows achieving +10% on some CPU-heavy scenarios with UE.

 Unity is an interesting beast here.
 Unity has a long-standing process about [Burst](https://docs.unity3d.com/Packages/com.unity.burst@0.2/manual/index.html) - a compiler for translating from IL/.NET bytecode to highly optimized native code using LLVM.
 Burst aims to be a compiler for "high-performance C# subset" (or something like that).
 Unfortunately, this high-performance toy [doesn't support](https://forum.unity.com/threads/profile-guided-optimisation-for-burst.931419/) PGO - Burst developers don't think that PGO will work well with Burst.
-From my perspective - all mentioned problems from the forum post above are solvable in practice, and outcomes from PGO are far better than problems.
-Anyway, it's only my opinion, and I have no power to forcefully change Unity devs minds (Illithid Powers are not allowed here).
-If we are talking about more "classic" Unity, we have [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) - a tool for conversion C# code into C++, and then compile C++ code with usual C++ compilers.
-Here there is a possibility to apply PGO after IL2CPP: compile your game into C++ code, then run PGO for C++ code - C++ compilers have on of the best PGO implementation nowadays - it should work at least in theory.
+From my perspective - all the mentioned problems from the forum post above are solvable in practice, and outcomes from PGO are far better than problems.
+Anyway, it's only my opinion, and I have no power to forcefully change Unity developers' minds (Illithid Powers are not allowed here).
+If we are talking about more "classic" Unity, we have [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) - a tool for converting C# code into C++, and then compiling C++ code with usual C++ compilers.
+Here there is a possibility to apply PGO after IL2CPP: compile your game into C++ code, then run PGO for C++ code - C++ compilers have one of the best PGO implementations nowadays - it should work at least in theory.
 In practice - I never heard about using such an optimization pipeline for real games.

-In other game engines situtation is even worse.
+In other game engines, the situation is even worse.
 For [Godot](https://godotengine.org/) we have only [this](https://github.com/godotengine/godot-proposals/issues/2610) proposal with some tests.
 For [Bevy](https://bevyengine.org/) I did [some benchmarks](https://github.com/bevyengine/bevy/issues/4586#issuecomment-1674097867).
-For other engines we only have requests about PGO: [Fyrox](https://github.com/FyroxEngine/Fyrox/issues/498), [Cocos](https://github.com/cocos/cocos-engine/issues/16449), [Defold](https://github.com/defold/defold/issues/8193), [Dagor](https://github.com/GaijinEntertainment/DagorEngine/issues/1), etc. - the complete list is a big longer.
+For other engines, we only have requests about PGO: [Fyrox](https://github.com/FyroxEngine/Fyrox/issues/498), [Cocos](https://github.com/cocos/cocos-engine/issues/16449), [Defold](https://github.com/defold/defold/issues/8193), [Dagor](https://github.com/GaijinEntertainment/DagorEngine/issues/1), etc. - the complete list is a bit longer.

 Regarding using PGO with games based on the engines above - I haven't enough information.
 I asked the question multiple times on different forums (Unreal Engine forum [post](https://forums.unrealengine.com/t/profile-guided-optimization-pgo-results-with-unreal-engine/1253240), Unity forum [post](https://forum.unity.com/threads/add-lto-pgo-and-plo-recommendations-to-il2cpp-documentation.1525315/)) - no response.
-Only one person from a local russian-speaking Telegram chat about UE said me that they use PGO as a default optimization for their UE games.
-The PGO profiles are collected via crafted locally test workloads (usually - the most difficult game scenes) with [Gauntlet](https://docs.unrealengine.com/4.27/en-US/TestingAndOptimization/Automation/Gauntlet/).
+Only one person from a local russian-speaking Telegram chat about UE said to me that they use PGO as a default optimization for their UE games.
+The PGO profiles are collected via crafted local test workloads (usually - the most difficult game scenes) with [Gauntlet](https://docs.unrealengine.com/4.27/en-US/TestingAndOptimization/Automation/Gauntlet/).
 The performance improvement is like 6-8% of CPU.

+Another interesting area where PGO can help is driver optimization, especially video drivers.
+Modern video drivers - huge applications with a lot of branches inside.
+Even more - in drivers there are things like shader compilers.
+As we [see](https://github.com/gfx-rs/wgpu/discussions/4692), PGO helps in this cases in practice.
+However, more testing in more cases is needed.
+I hope one day shader compilers will be optimized too - I have too many lags due to the shader compilation process during the TOTK gameplay with Yuzu on my Steam Deck!

 ### Explore PGO for embedded domain

-PGO for embedded cases can be an interesting options since PGO can help with achieving better CPU efficiency (better battery life, lower requirements for CPU), and binary size optimization (because we can perform less optimizations for the "cold" parts of an application).
+PGO for embedded cases can be an interesting option since PGO can help with achieving better CPU efficiency (better battery life, lower requirements for CPU), and binary size optimization (because we can perform fewer optimizations for the "cold" parts of an application).

-One of the interesting issues that raises quickly with embedded domain is PGO profile collection.
-In all major compilers by default the PGO profile is saved somewhere to a filesystem.
-But with the embedded case you often limited from the disk perspective (or even you don't have write permissions to a disk).
+One of the interesting issues that arises quickly with the embedded domain is PGO profile collection.
+In all major compilers by default the PGO profile is saved somewhere in a filesystem.
+But with the embedded case you are often limited from the disk perspective (or even you don't have write permissions to a disk).
 What can we do here?

-Usual option is try to mount something like `tmpfs` and then save the PGO profile to this in-memory disk.
-If even this option is not available for you - it's still possible to dump PGO profile directly to a memory, and then export the profile via any interface like TCP, HTTP, MQTT, etc. Profile dumping runtime intrinsics are usually undocumented so you need to check sources for your favorite compiler (and create an issue about improving documentation).
+Usual option is to try mounting something like `tmpfs` and then save the PGO profile to this in-memory disk.
+If even this option is not available for you - it's still possible to dump the PGO profile directly to a memory, and then export the profile via any interface like TCP, HTTP, MQTT, etc. Profile dumping runtime intrinsics are usually undocumented so you need to check sources for your favorite compiler (and create an issue about improving documentation).
 These intrinsics are partially discussed in the article somewhere above.

 Right now I don't have enough data about PGO usage in the embedded domain.
 If you know something about the topic and want to share your thoughts - go ahead and reach me out!

 ### Explore PGO for mobile domain

-I didn't here much about using PGO for mobile devices.
+I didn't hear much about using PGO for mobile devices.
 Maybe it's because on mobile platforms nowadays we have not-so-PGO-friendly stack (mostly Android/Java and Apple/Swift) - both of these programming languages definetely are not huge PGO users.

 However, having better CPU performance is still important: better UI responsiveness, better battery life - nice things to have.

 Apple and Google with their centralized App Store/Play Store infrastructure can bring additional value to PGO movement.
 One of the biggest issues with using PGO for applications on mobile platforms is the question "How to collect PGO profiles from clients?".
-Implementing PGO profiles collection logic from clients' smartphones for each developer is too complicated way.
-It would be much better integrate it as a developer platform.
+Implementing PGO profile collection logic from clients' smartphones for each developer is too complicated way.
+It would be much better to integrate it as a developer platform.
 Ideally, this can look like just as an additional option in the application settings like "Enable PGO profiles collection".
-User during the installation can opt-in/opt-out "Share with developers application execution profiles for improving performance" button, App Store/Play store then provides all required routines for delivering profiles from mobile phones to a developer build machine for further usage.
-It will allow developers in a much easier way collect actual PGO profiles from real users - good thing to have for the whole ecosystem.
+Users during the installation can opt-in/opt-out "Share with developers application execution profiles for improving performance" button, App Store/Play store then provides all required routines for delivering profiles from mobile phones to a developer build machine for further usage.
+It will allow developers in a much easier way collect actual PGO profiles from real users - a good thing to have for the whole ecosystem.
 Unfortunately, now there is no such functionality out of the box - if you want something similar, you need to implement it manually.

 ### Expand PGO usage across the Go ecosystem